ShantoNoor/vortex/readme.md

 ![cover.png](cover.png)

-Vortex is my personal Knowledge Management System (KMS), designed to organize ideas, documents, and workflows visually.
+# Vortex is my personal Knowledge Management System (KMS), designed to organize ideas, documents, and workflows visually.
 It is built around **Excalidraw**, giving me a fast, flexible, and intuitive canvas for thought.

 ## ✨ Features

 - 🧩 Visual-first knowledge organization using Excalidraw
-- 🗂️ Manage folders, notes, PDFs, and sketches all in one place
+- 🗂️ Manage folders, PDFs, and Excalidraw Drawings all in one place
 - ⚡ Fast local storage — no cloud required
-- 🔍 Easy search and quick navigation
+- 🔍 Easy search and quick navigation using Tags
-- 🖥️ Built with Electron for a smooth desktop experience

 ## 📦 Tech Stack